project-unisonOS/project-unisonos.github.io/docs/reference/security.md

 # Security

-## What this page covers

-- The core security and privacy stance for UnisonOS.
-- How identity, policy, consent, and logging work together.
-- Where to report issues and find deeper security material.

-## Who this page is for

-- Operators responsible for running UnisonOS in production or lab environments.
-- Developers who need to understand the security expectations for services and features.

-## Before you read this

-- Review [Architecture Overview](../architecture/overview.md) for the main components and flows.
-- See [Storage API](storage-api.md) for details on how data and audit events are persisted.

 Security and privacy are baked into UnisonOS by design.
 The sections that follow describe how the platform remains trustworthy for people and their data.

 ## Core stance (plain language)